hcarminati/learn-security-examples/repudiation/repudiation.md

 attackers to repudiate their actions.

 3. Which design pattern is used in the secure version to address the vulnerability?
 Briefly explain how it works?
-- The design pattern used is the mediator pattern that allows you to intercept requests before they reach the main logic of the application.
+- The design pattern used is the middleware pattern that allows you to intercept requests before they reach the main logic of the application.
 - Before processing the req, the middleware is used for logging requests; it logs the HTTP method, the route accessed, and the user’s IP address.
 This makes sure that there is a traceable record of